 With the extra battery pack and a selection of lenses to carry around, the 50D is neither small or light.
 When I travel these days I take another PowerShot with me instead, a SX40 HS that I bought in 2012.
 It has a quite ridiculous zoom lens (the equivalent of a 28 - 840mm lens on a 35mm SLR) that has built-in image stabilization and it shoots video in full HD as well.

 After more than a decade of digital photography, I'm hooked.
 It's possible to do so much more with your pictures when they're in a digital format, which brings me nicely on to the next subject I want to cover...

 It's amazing what software you can get without having to spend loads of money.
 I used to use some useful stuff - like Spin Panorama, which created Quicktime Panorama images - from old PC magazine cover disks.
 It's a shame that the company that made Spin Panorama is no longer in business, because I'd have upgraded to a full product on the spot.
 But they're not in business partly because these days, the panorama function is built directly into the camera.
 Even my phone can take perfectly-stitched panoramas at the push of a (virtual) button.

-My latest copy of Paint Shop Pro came with a pack of 50 Imation CD-Rs, but open source image editing software like The GIMP is freely available on the net.
-But if you're running Windows and you haven't already got it, you really need to download Irfan Skiljan's "IrfanView" image viewing software.
+My latest copy of Paint Shop Pro came with a pack of 50 Imation CD-Rs, but open source image editing software like The GIMP is freely available on the net and the latest versions give Adobe Photoshop a run for its money.
+For just viewing images, if you're running Windows and you haven't already got it, you really need to download Irfan Skiljan's "IrfanView".
 For home users it's freeware, and it's about the best there is.
 The link's given at the bottom of the page.